xXleowXx/gitlab-charts/doc/advanced/external-gitaly/index.md

 1. Optional.
 In the Admin Area, set `default` to a weight of zero to prevent repositories being stored there.

+1. Optional.
+Remove the changes made to each external Gitaly `/etc/hosts` file after following the [get the Gitaly pod IP and hostnames](#step-3-get-the-gitaly-pod-ip-and-hostnames) step.

 1. After you have confirmed everything is working as expected, you can delete the Gitaly PVC:

    WARNING: Do not delete the Gitaly PVC until you have double checked that everything is working as expected.